trueheart78/trueheart78.com/games.md

   I should consider moving on.
 I value enjoyment the most, so if the fun factor isn't there, even for AAA GOTY titles, it's ok. :rocket:
   - See _Control_ and _Ghost of Tsushima_.
++ Games that frustrate me aren't fun.
+There's no joy in beating my head against a wall.
+It's likely that a game that violates this once, will do so again.
+Don't be fooled.
+  - See _Metroid Dread_.
++ If there is no difficulty setting for a combat-oriented game, I may not be interested.
+  - See _Metroid Dread_.

 <a id='legend'></a>